 - I define objectivity as a full awareness of positive and negative data, underlying a neutral judgment.

 Masters achieve objective reasoning by developing a complete awareness.
 The masses stay in subjective judgments, by clinging onto a polarized and incomplete awareness.

 In the pendulum of mind, positivity and negativity are the opposing poles of “partial awareness”.
-Objectivity is the full awareness of both positive and negative sides.
+On one hand, objectivity is the full awareness of both positive and negative sides.
 Mastery occurs at the level of objectivity and balance of judgment.

 I have the unique opportunity to speak with 100-200 individuals per day through my social media platforms and financial education company (Infinite Prosperity).
-Over the years, I have grown to realise that a great number of people are completely infatuated with money, wealth and “passive income”.
+Over the years, I have grown to realize that a great number of people are completely infatuated with money, wealth and “passive income”.
 That is to say, their pendulum leans toward naivety.
-This naivety creates an intoxicating cocktail of dopamine, oxytocin, serotonin and endorphins that surge through their veins.
-These “feel good” hormones and chemicals have a tendency to cloud negative data, which then perpetuates the polarized judgment of “passive income naivety”.
+This naivety creates an intoxicating cocktail of dopamine, oxytocin, serotonin, and endorphins that surge through their veins.
+Consequently, these “feel good” hormones and chemicals have a tendency to cloud negative data, which then perpetuates the polarized judgment of “passive income naivety”.

 These individuals become very susceptible to “get rich quick” schemes and “easy money” strategies.

-With that said, I have also seen (in lesser quantities) the other side of the coin.
+With this in mind, I have also seen (in lesser quantities) the other side of the coin.
 Extreme scepticism to the point where the individual refuses to acknowledge any positive data surrounding the attainment of money or creation of wealth.
 For these individuals, even when the world’s second richest man, Warren Buffett, suggests something as basic as “buying the market” via stock index funds – this could represent a “foolish gamble” or “unnecessary risk”.

 In my experience, the overly naive usually do not attain a great level of success.
 The same goes for the overly sceptical.